LGBTQ History Month Spotlight: Martha Ficklen Papers

 “There was little in my experience by the 50s to help me recognize the lesbian in myself, and much less that would make me feel at ease about doing so.
 Even now [1980s] there is not enough.
 I’ll read anything about or by Lesbians and feel happy about the incentive that led to creating it.”

-The collection was generously donated by Martha’s lifelong partner Dr. Nan Sweets.
+The collection was generously donated by Martha’s lifelong partner Dr. Nan Sweet.
 As we emailed to discuss what would go to the archive, Nan, herself a poet and writer, offered these pointed reflections on Martha’s work:

 WashU Libraries is grateful to Nan for the opportunity to preserve these materials.